OpenXbox/xbox-smartglass-nano-python/README.rst

 The gamestreaming part of the smartglass library

-For in-depth information, check out the documentation: *TODO* fill final URL *TODO*
+For in-depth information, check out the documentation: (https://openxbox.github.io)

 Dependencies
 ------------